AramZS/devblog/src/posts/projects/aramzsxyz/day-8-getting-pocket-working-processing-to-flat-file-part-3.md

 Ok, now I just need to make sure I can handle a few other places it can fail and fix the return in the above function and I should be good to go.

-`git commit -am "Got the Pocket walker and since functionality working"`
+`git commit -am "Pulling in pocket api related code"`